Freely-Given-org/Biblelator/Documentation/Installation.md

     Then hopefully we can get you started with basic access to these modules.

-17. PhotoBible
+19. PhotoBible
-    If you wish to use the PhotoBible export option for your USFM projects, you need to install the free ImageMagick package.
+    If you wish to use the PhotoBible export option (converts each few verses into JPG files for use on "feature phones" with cameras) for your USFM projects, you need to install the free ImageMagick package.
 For Linux, this can usually be installed from your package manager, and for Windows (untested), the exe installation files can be downloaded from http://www.imagemagick.org/download/binaries.

-18. Program updates
+20. Program updates
     If you used Git to install Biblelator and/or BibleOrgSys, you should regularly update each of them with "git pull" on each folder (or the equivalent command from the GUI if you use TortoiseGit or equivalent).